tensorflow/tfjs-core/docs/tutorials/intro.md

 Because deeplearn.js uses the GPU to accelerate math operations, there is a need to manage GPU memory.
-While in regular javascript this is handled with scopes, we provide a convenience function to clean up intermediate memory that operations might use.
+While in regular javascript this is handled with scopes, we provide a convenience function to clean up intermediate memory created when performing operations on tensors.

 We call this function `dl.tidy`.